Customizing Branding

 - Content: Include your brand logo, study title, or a visual that represents the research topic

-If you do not upload a custom OG image, a default preview is generated using your project name and Koji branding.
+If you do not set a custom OG image, a default preview is generated using your project name and Koji branding.

 Testing Your OG Preview